This topic area covers statistics and information relating to veterans in Hull including local strategic need and service provision.

 Headlines

-- The 2021 Census in England and Wales was the first to ask people if they had previously served in the UK armed forces.
-4.7% of Hull’s 16+ population recorded that they were veterans – 10,079 people.
-Of the 331 local authorities in England and Wales, Hull has the 109th highest levels of people who recorded themselves as being veterans.
+- The 2021 Census in England and Wales was the first to ask people if they had previously served in the UK armed forces, and 4.7% of Hull’s population aged 16+ years recorded that they were veterans – 10,079 people.
+The percentage in Hull is higher than the Yorkshire and the Humber region (4.2%) and England and Wales (3.8%).

 - Overall, 8.2% of 16+ aged males in Hull identified as veterans, whilst only 1.3% of 16+ aged females did so.
 Whilst 1.0% of aged 16 to 24 years males in Hull identified as being a veteran, this increased considerably to 21.5% for those aged 65 years and over.